'Wonderful People, Good Souls': The Victims Of The Pittsburgh Synagogue Shooting

 He was remembered for his kindness.

-"He was always willing to help anybody," his nephew Steven Halle told TribLIVE, formerly the Pittsburgh Tribune-Review.
+"He was always willing to help anybody," his nephew, Steven Halle, told TribLIVE, formerly The Pittsburgh Tribune-Review.
 "He was somebody that everybody liked, very dry sense of humor and recently had a grandson who loved him."

-Melvin Wax, 88, also of Squirrel Hill, was a remembered as a pillar of the New Light Congregation.
+Melvin Wax, 88, also of Squirrel Hill, was remembered as a pillar of the New Light Congregation.

-"He was such a kind, kind person," his friend and fellow congregant Myron Snider told The Associated Press.
+"He was such a kind, kind person," his friend and fellow congregant, Myron Snider, told the Associated Press.
 "When my daughters were younger, they would go to him, and he would help them with their federal income tax every year.
 Never charged them."

 "He and I used to, at the end of services, try to tell a joke or two to each other.
 Most of the time they were clean jokes.
 Most of the time.
 I won't say all the time.
 But most of the time."

-Snider said Wax was a bit hard of hearing, and unfailingly attended Friday, Saturday, and Sunday services, filling in at nearly every role if someone didn't show up.
+Snider said Wax was a bit hard of hearing and unfailingly attended Friday, Saturday and Sunday services, filling in at nearly every role if someone didn't show up.

 "Just a sweet, sweet guy," he said.